Valuable resilience training for military families

 By: Maria McConville, MS, RDN, CPT

 I’ve been a dietitian for a long time.
 I was a dietitian in the Army, and now I’m an Army spouse and mother.
 Like all military families, our family knows about change.
 And disruption.
-And the uncertainty associated with moving often.
-And I thought I dealt with the challenges of military life pretty well.
+And the uncertainties associated with moving often.
+And, I thought I dealt with the challenges of military life pretty well.

-Military families greatly benefit from understanding resilience, building mental toughness, and strengthening relationships by learning important skills to help them perform at their best.
+Military families can greatly benefit from building mental toughness, strengthening relationships, and understanding resilience by learning important skills to help them perform at their best.
 Use the tips below to optimize your performance.

 • Hunt the good stuff